WillOram/cyber-incident-management/README.md

 5. What monitoring and detection tools are built on top of these sources of visibility?

 6. How are these tools configured to detect attacker activity?

+7. How are detection alerts tracked?

+8. What processes are there to triage, investigate and respond to detection alerts?

+Do you need to stand-up a tool e.g. JIRA to track and manage new detection alerts?

+Key that all detection alerts are tracked centrally and moved through a single process.

 # Building a response strategy